 Additionally, InterWorx has an import feature that will take backups from cPanel servers and restore them as valid InterWorx accounts, making migrations to the platform simpler.

-Even though the core features are similar, there are some potential blockers that could prevent clean import of cPanel accounts.
+Even though the core features are similar, there are some potential blockers that could prevent clean import of cPanel accounts into InterWorx.

 Additionally, because of a difference in mail software, single character mailboxes are not permitted (though single character aliases are).

-Further, though the panel supports multiple concurrent PHP versions for different accounts and domains, the oldest available PHP version is currently 5.4, so sites utilizing older versions may need to upgrade their code in order to function well using InterWorx.
+Though the panel supports multiple concurrent PHP versions for different accounts and domains, the oldest available PHP version is 5.4, so sites utilizing older versions may need to upgrade their code in order to function well using InterWorx.

 Packaging Your cPanel Accounts

 Once any potential restoration conflicts have been taken care of, cPanel accounts can be packaged for transfer.
 This is best accomplished through the command line pkgacct tool, by passing the username of the account you wish to copy.
 These packages are full backups of individual cPanel accounts, and you should make sure you have enough free disk space to store such a backup for each account you will be copying.